enterspeedhq/enterspeed-docs/docs/reference/snippets.md

 Below you'll find a collection of useful schema snippets.
 Use these as a starting point or inspiration when designing your next schema.

 :::info
 These snippets are meant as examples and are meant to be modified to fit your own data structure.
 :::

 ## Map all source entity properties

-A schema which dynamically maps all properties from your source entities to the `product`-object.
+A schema which dynamically maps all properties from your source entity to the view.

 <BrowserOnly>
 {() =>